Funniest (And Pettiest) Reactions To Damson Idris Confirming His Swoonship With Heartthrob Whisperer Lori Harvey

 Also worth noting is Damson being cool with Lori’s ex Michael B. Jordan who posed alongside his fellow actor at the Highlight Room in LA back in April.

-She went on to share a piece of wisdom from her mother: “For those who know and love you, no answer is needed.
-But for those who don’t, no answer will do.”

-“That’s where the strong sense of self comes into play,” she continued.
-“Just understanding and really knowing who I am, and not letting the outside opinions or noise affect me internally.”

-Are you here for Damson and Lori?
-Tell us down below and peep the Twitter hysteria over them confirming their canoodleship on the flip.
+Are you here for Damson and Lori being together, forever?
+Tell us down below and peep the Twitter hysteria over the couple confirming their canoodleship on the flip.

 Michael B Jordan when they ask him about Lori Harvey and Damson Idris pic.twitter.com/m0EUycKMed